What is The McNair Scholars Program?

 During the academic year, you will have meetings with a McNair staff member once a month that you will need to attend, along with several workshops and seminars every semester.
 As a McNair scholar, you may also have the opportunity to visit regional research schools or present your research findings at conferences.

 The relationship you create with your faculty mentor will also require a time commitment.
 In the semester before you begin your summer research component, you and your faculty mentor will need to set up a schedule to meet regularly to review progress on your research proposal and timeline.
-During your summer research, you are required to spend 20-30 hours a week over a six-week period of time working on and completing your research.
+During your summer research, you should expect to spend 20-30 hours a week over a six-week period of time working on and completing your research.
+Some students conduct their research during the academic year.
+This requires skillful time management but is acceptable and doable.
+Talk to your potential faculty research advisor about what will work best for you.
 Additionally, activities such as taking the GRE, applying to at least six graduate schools and preparing a research poster for presentation can also take time and a great deal of preparation.

 While scholars put in a lot of time while they are participating in the program, it allows them to get a jump start on their graduate school education.How do I know if I'm considered "low income"?